MERN-Tanu/Namaste-React/Practice_projects/FoodCard-Redux/Readme.md

+# Types of Testing in React

+(Time for the Test)

+1. Unit Testing :
+   To test the react component in Isolation.

+2. Integration Testing :
+   Multiple component interact with each other

+3. End to End Testing :

 # Some Important Commands for React :

-code issues fixed :

 ```
  https://github.com/namastedev/namaste-react/commit/d3f0d801df96fb40a7d03cb411c72a469bbaef51#diff-7a92b40a85bd4f1ecab332c8f6060c5cbc3f358de43ec959cb6e9dbe6e1d8325